danjuls/heroku-twitter/README.md

 Installation
 --------------
 Create you heroku app at https://id.heroku.com/ and download the git repo.
-Copy the files from this repo into your herok app repo and edit *web.js* and add consumer_key, consumer_secret, access_toke, access_token_secret and username you got when you registred an application from https://dev.twitter.com/
+Copy the files from this repo into your heroku app repo and edit *web.js* and add consumer_key, consumer_secret, access_toke, access_token_secret and username you got when you registred an application from https://dev.twitter.com/
 ```sh
  , T = new Twit({
       consumer_key:         ''